 And finally, “Do agencies charge a fee?”

 Yes.
 However, generally speaking this is paid from the landlord who has listed the property, so usually you are not charged.
 When renting from a landlord, there are many different bills that they will take care of, however, it’s important to speak to your landlord directly to check what bills you will need to cover.
+If you require help with covering rent then you can always go onto sites like GoFundMe to help with any financial needs.
 To improve your understanding of some of the bills that need to be paid for a rental property, you could read this Roofstock guide to see what a landlord should be covering.
 That said, it is common for the agency (Foxtons, Knight Frank, etc) to charge a small contract fee (usually around Â£100) for all of the paperwork that goes into signing a lease.